salesforce/codeceptjs-bdd/website/docs/02-02-e2e-bdd-cucumber/2-scenario.md

 It is always recommended to `Tag` a Scenario.

-Each scenario can have a one or more Tags.
+Each scenario can have one or more Tags.
 Tags are very useful to group the features together or to filter and run a feature.

 ```javascript